- Birth nameGary Wayne Coleman

 - Without a doubt Gary Coleman was THE child TV star of the late 1970s and early 1980s.
 A refreshingly confident little tyke with sparkling dark, saucer-like eyes and an ingratiating, take-on-anyone burst of personality, the boy charmed the pants right off of TV viewers the minute he was glimpsed in national commercials.
 Amazed by how mature he came across, Gary was in truth older than he looked, which was brought upon by a congenital kidney condition.
 Sadly, the pint-sized phenomena outgrew his chubby-cheeked welcome and found the course of his grown-up Hollywood career brutally rough and patchy.
 The fragile condition of his health coupled with this lack of adult career acceptance, sparked an aggressively defensive behavior mechanism in his adult years and led to great personal unhappiness, chronic legal/financial hassles and early death.

-He was born Gary Wayne Coleman on February 8, 1968, to a homeless black woman, and was adopted by a fork-lift operator and his nurse practitioner wife from a Chicago hospital when he was just a few days old.
+He was born Gary Wayne Coleman on February 8, 1968, to a homeless woman, and was adopted by a fork-lift operator and his nurse practitioner wife from a Chicago hospital when he was just a few days old.
 Raised in Zion, Illinois, it was discovered that little Gary had severe health issues before the age of 2.
 Born with one atrophied kidney and an endangering weak second one, he had two kidney transplants by the time he reached age 16 and the effects of his dialysis medication permanently stunted his growth (to 4'8").

 A highly precocious comedy cut-up on-camera, Gary proved a natural in local Chicago commercials.
 As his commercials spread nationwide, audiences began wondering just who this diminutive dynamo was.
 Norman Lear's talent scout spotted him in a Chicago bank commercial (he was 9 at the time) and decided to reveal to the world who the little guy was.
 Brought in to brighten up such Lear sitcoms as "The Jeffersons" and "Good Times" (the latter as a friend of little Janet Jackson's character), NBC quickly recognized the boy's comedy prowess and handed the 10-year-old his own prime-time sitcom playground to mug in.

-While "Diff'rent Strokes" (1978)'s underlying approach was to preach racial and social tolerance (it revolved around two lower-class African-American brothers from Harlem who are taken in and adopted by a wealthy, debonair Park Avenue white man after their housekeeper mother dies), the show's powers-that-be smartly deduced that it was the wisecracking gifts of young Coleman, who played the youngest brother, Arnold Jackson, that gave the show its spark.
-Deemed "NBC's Littlest Big Man," Gary's sly, pouty-lipped delivery of, "What'chu talkin' about, Willis?" soon became a popular American catchphrase.
+While Diff'rent Strokes (1978)'s underlying approach was to preach racial and social tolerance (it revolved around two lower-class African-American brothers from Harlem who are taken in and adopted by a wealthy, debonair Park Avenue white man after their housekeeper mother dies), the show's powers-that-be smartly deduced that it was the wisecracking gifts of young Coleman, who played the youngest brother, Arnold Jackson, that gave the show its spark.
+Deemed "NBC's Littlest Big Man," Gary's sly, pouting-lipped delivery of, "What'chu talkin' about, Willis?" soon became a popular American catchphrase.

 Legendary comics such as Bob Hope and Lucille Ball absolutely gushed about the little boy's comedy genius and Gary soon became a hit on the talk show circuit, trading clever banter with the likes of Johnny Carson among others.
-The boy was also outfitted with a series of lightweight TV-movie showcases which included The Kid from Left Field (1979) (TV), Scout's Honor (1980) (TV), The Kid with the Broken Halo (1982) (TV), The Kid with the 200 I.Q.
-(1983) (TV), The Fantastic World of D.C.
-Collins (1984) (TV) and Playing with Fire (1985) (TV).
+The boy was also outfitted with a series of lightweight TV-movie showcases which included The Kid from Left Field (1979), Scout's Honor (1980), The Kid with the Broken Halo (1982), The Kid with the 200 I.Q.
+(1983), The Fantastic World of D.C.
+Collins (1984) and Playing with Fire (1985).
 All of them wisely centered around Gary's adorable persona.
 Modest film comedies also came his way with On the Right Track (1981) and Jimmy the Kid (1982).
-Topping it all off, the Hanna-Barbera-produced series "The Gary Coleman Show" (1982) produced an animated version of the child star.
+Topping it all off, the Hanna-Barbera-produced series The Gary Coleman Show (1982) produced an animated version of the child star.
 Little Gary would make close to $18 million during his nearly decade-long TV reign.